 For a Salisbury Water meter reading, please advise Council by filling in the Salisbury Water Meter Reading Online Form or by phoning 8406 8222.

 Cross connection audits

-It is critical that there is complete independence between your Salisbury Water and Drinking Water supply.
-To ensure cross connection does not occur, The City of Salisbury will conduct an audit of residential customers plumbing infrastructure on a five yearly basis at our cost, performed by our licensed plumber.
+It is critical that there is complete independence between your Salisbury Water and drinking water supply.
+To ensure cross connection does not occur, City of Salisbury will conduct an audit of residential customers plumbing infrastructure on a five yearly basis at our cost, performed by our licensed plumber.
 We recommend that a self-cross connection audit is also complete annually.